alexandruvalentin/Spice-Check/TEST.md

  ### Browser test

  > The website was tested on Google Chrome, Firefox, Safari and Microsoft Edge.
 Browser versions were all up to date.
 Further testing was done using [BrowserLing](https://www.browserling.com/).
 Features appear to be functional from top to bottom.
 Buttons, links, slideshow gallery and contact form, all work correctly.
 No overflow, overlay or error messages encountered.
 Everything falls into place in space.
-In conclusion, the website is desktop system-cross compatible.
+In conclusion, the website is browser-cross compatible.

 ## Testing Performance
  > Performance tests were run for both Desktop and Mobile using Lighthouse in Google Chrome.
 The results are slightly different every time due to device performance and value estimation.
 The results are satisfying.
 See further details below...